namtoki/English/memo/introduce_myself.md

 I work as a software engineer at an audio equipment manufacturer.

 Actually, I changed jobs last October.
 And it's American owned company.
-So I have to got to use English.
+So I have to get to use English.
-So I also entered Oneup Eikaiwa.

 Um, that's about it.